 Practicing piano intervals and learning to identify them can improve your ability to read sheet music more efficiently and accurately.

 By understanding intervals, you can better recognize patterns in music and anticipate the notes that will follow, leading to a more fluid and expressive performance.

 Why do you need to know about intervals?

 There are many reasons to learn about intervals.
 For example:

 The good news is- learning to master intervals is easy, especially for pianists!!!

-The white keys on a piano keyboard represent the basic 7 notes in the music alphabet.
-From one white key to another you will find all the different basic music intervals.
+The white keys on a piano keyboard represent the basic 7 notes in the musical alphabet; A, B, C, D, E, F, G. From one white key to another, you will find all the different basic piano intervals.